Suryaakhilp18/SousVoice/README.md

 ## ✨ Why SousVoice?

 Cooking is a messy, high-cognitive-load physical task.
-Your hands are covered in flour, oil, or water; timers are ticking, oil is heating, and your attention is divided.
+Your hands are covered in flour, oil, or water; timers are ticking, oil is heating, and your attention is divided between the stove and the prep station.

 Traditional recipe websites and generic chatbot assistants fail in the kitchen:
-- **Screen Dependency**: Unlocking your phone or scrolling a recipe with wet, sticky hands stains devices and interrupts cooking.
+- **Screen Dependency**: Unlocking your phone or scrolling a recipe with wet, sticky hands stains devices and interrupts cooking cadence.
 - **The Interruption Problem**: If an assistant begins reading a paragraph-long instruction and you quickly need to ask, *"Wait, how much salt?"*, standard chatbots force you to wait for speech to finish or queue your query after the old response.
 - **Acoustic Echo & Clatter**: Splattering oil, running taps, exhaust hoods, and the device speaker's own audio create acoustic feedback loops that confuse speech recognition.
 - **Loss of Situational Context**: Asking *"Can I use an induction stove for this?"* requires understanding the *active cooking step*, temperature profile, and ingredient states—not just a generic web search.
+- **Language & Metric Barriers**: Millions of cooks naturally think and cook in Indian languages (Hindi, Telugu) or need recipes scaled for family gatherings, which static websites fail to provide.

-**SousVoice solves this** by pairing hands-free, continuous conversational speech with **sub-millisecond generation-fenced interruption recovery**, keeping you focused on the stove.
+**SousVoice solves this** by pairing hands-free, continuous conversational speech with **sub-millisecond generation-fenced interruption recovery**, **deep multilingual localization**, and **dynamic serving math**, keeping you focused on the stove.

 ---

 ## 🎯 What It Does

-- **Dynamic Recipe Ingestion**: Paste any URL from major recipe sites or YouTube, or launch one-click culinary standards (*Hyderabadi Chicken Dum Biryani*, *Paneer Butter Masala*, *Creamy Garlic Penne Pasta*, *Masala Dosa*, *Shoyu Ramen*).
+- **Dynamic Recipe Ingestion**: Paste any URL from major recipe sites or YouTube, or launch one-click culinary standards (*Hyderabadi Chicken Dum Biryani*, *Paneer Butter Masala*, *Creamy Garlic Penne Pasta*, *Crispy Masala Dosa*, *Shoyu Ramen*, *Classic Fluffy Buttermilk Pancakes*).
+- **End-to-End Multilingual Support (English, हिन्दी, తెలుగు)**:
+  - Select your preferred language from the homepage or switch mid-cooking with **zero cooking state loss**.
+  - Localizes recipe titles, ingredients, indexed steps, quantities, and substitutions in natural, home-style culinary Telugu and Hindi.
+  - Native browser speech recognition (`te-IN`, `hi-IN`, `en-US`) with Unicode-aware Indic speech filtering (`\p{L}\p{M}\p{N}`).
+  - Truthful TTS status indicators: displays `RIME TTS ACTIVE` for English and `HINDI VOICE ACTIVE` / `TELUGU VOICE ACTIVE` for native Indian speech synthesis.
+- **Fully Dynamic Serving Scaling (0 to Infinity)**:
+  - Real-time, non-destructive serving adjustments with no artificial upper ceiling (cook for 2, 4, 8, 20, or 100+ guests).
+  - Proportional scaling across simple measurements, compound ingredients (*"1 tsp red chili powder & 1/2 tsp turmeric"*), quantities dictionaries, and step instruction texts.
 - **Synchronized Step-by-Step Guidance**: Tracks active step, completed milestones, and calculated progress percentages in lockstep.
-- **Real-Time Hands-Free Voice Control**: Speak step advancements (*"Next step"*, *"Done"*, *"Go to step 4"*) without touching the screen.
+- **Real-Time Hands-Free Voice Control**: Speak step advancements (*"Next step"*, *"Done"*, *"अगला स्टेप"*, *"తరువాతి దశ"*) without touching the screen.
-- **Sub-Millisecond Barge-In / Interruption**: Saying *"Wait"*, *"Stop"*, or asking an urgent question instantly cuts off active audio output and answers your new question.
+- **Sub-Millisecond Barge-In / Interruption**: Saying *"Wait"*, *"Stop"*, *"रुको"*, *"ఆగండి"*, or asking an urgent question instantly cuts off active audio output and immediately answers your new question.
 - **Acoustic Feedback & Echo Cancellation**: Prevents the assistant from hearing its own voice through device speakers, filtering out false triggers and ambient kitchen noise.
 - **Persistent Chat Transcript**: Keeps complete multi-turn conversation history accessible with independent scrollback and a floating *"Jump to latest"* shortcut.
 - **FIFO Question Queue**: Gracefully handles back-to-back rapid inquiries in sequential order without dropping cooking state.
-- **Context-Aware Culinary Intelligence**: Answers substitutions (*"Can I swap heavy cream for Greek yogurt?"*), heat levels, and timing based on the current recipe and active step.
+- **Context-Aware Culinary Intelligence**: Answers substitutions (*"Can I swap chicken for paneer?"*), heat levels (*"What induction setting for dum?"*), timing, and kitchen troubleshooting with conversational memory.
-- **Zero-Barrier Fallback**: Dual-architecture support—runs directly in the browser via speech synthesis and recognition, or connects to the Python LiveKit voice agent.
+- **Zero-Barrier Dual Architecture**: Runs client-side in the browser via Web Speech & Web Audio APIs, or connects to the Python LiveKit voice agent.

 ---